It’s not that I talk on my cell phone much. Quite the contrary… I have so many rollover minutes built-up each month, you wouldn’t believe it.

 - Avoid purchasing spare Lithium-ion batteries for later use.
 Observe manufacturing dates.
 Do not buy old stock, even if sold at clearance prices.

-- If you have a spare Lithium-ion battery, use one to the fullest and keep the other cool by placing it in the refrigerator.
+- If you have a spare Lithium-ion battery, use 1 to the fullest and keep the other cool by placing it in the refrigerator.
 Do not freeze the battery.
 For best results, store the battery at 40% state-of-charge.

 - A Lithium-ion battery may be damaged by extensive overcharging (continuously on a charger for more than 24 hours).
+Source

 Listen to Bud Light’s Real Men of Genius ”Mr. Really Loud Cell Phone Talker Guy”